Unconditional deep-water limit of the intermediate long wave equation in low-regularity: On the periodic setting

-Using \eqref{StrichT}, we can derive analogous results to \eqref{RS-2}, \eqref{dif-v}, and \eqref{dif-w-2} which are valid in the extended range $0\leq s<\frac 12$.
-All of the normal form considerations are then carried out exactly as in Section~\ref{NF} and the proofs of Theorem~\ref{main-thm} and Corollary~\ref{main-cor} then follow the same arguments provided that we extend the result of Lemma~\ref{cor} to the range $\frac 14<s<\frac 12$.
-The key ingredient for this is \eqref{StrichT} and the following estimate:
+Using \eqref{StrichT}, we can derive analogous results to \eqref{RS-2}, \eqref{dif-v}, and \eqref{dif-w-2}.
+All of the normal form considerations are then carried out exactly as in Section~\ref{NF} and the proofs of Theorem~\ref{main-thm} and Corollary~\ref{main-cor} then follow the same arguments.
+This completes the proof of the unconditional uniqueness for ILW in $C_{T} H^{s}(\T)$ for all $s_0 <s<\frac 14$.
+Finally, we note that unconditional uniqueness in the range $\frac 14 \leq s <\frac 12$ then follows from the fact that unconditional uniqueness in $C_{t}H^{s}$ implies unconditional uniqueness in $C_{t}H^{s'}$ for any $s' > s$.